-COMMON BRANDS CONTAINING ALUMINIUM HYDROXIDE IN HONG KONG: Alu-Tab, Antacid Plus (Contains Magnesium Hydroxide, Aluminium Hydroxide, Simeticone), Maalox Plus 美樂事 (Contains Magnesium Hydroxide, Aluminum Hydroxide, Simeticone), Magsil 幸福胃的素 (Contains Magnesium Hydroxide, Aluminum Hydroxide, Dimeticone), Simegel (Contains Magnesium Hydroxide, Aluminum Hydroxide, Simeticone)
+BRAND NAME(S) IN HONG KONG: Alu-Tab, Antacid Plus (Contains Magnesium Hydroxide, Aluminium Hydroxide, Simethicone), Maalox Plus 美樂事 (Contains Magnesium Hydroxide, Aluminum Hydroxide, Simethicone), Magsil 幸福胃的素 (Contains Magnesium Hydroxide, Aluminum Hydroxide, Dimethicone), Simegel (Contains Magnesium Hydroxide, Aluminum Hydroxide, Simethicone)

 What is Aluminium Hydroxide for?

-Aluminium Hydroxide belongs to a class of medications called antacids like Calcium Carbonate and Sodium Bicarbonate.
-It can neutralise the stomach acid due to its alkaline property.
-It is commonly used to treat indigestion, heartburn and dyspepsia.
+Aluminium Hydroxide belongs to a class of medications called antacids It can neutralise stomach acid due to its alkaline property.
+It is commonly used to treat indigestion, heartburn, and dyspepsia.
 It can also be used in people with kidney failure to reduce high phosphate levels.